-Fly fishing has been that "one thing" for Jeff Arterburn starting from his childhood in Colorado and he has lived and fished throughout the southwest for over thirty years.
+Jeff Arterburn has been flyfishing since his childhood in Colorado, and has lived and fished throughout the southwest for over thirty years.
 He’s been a Professor of Chemistry and Biochemistry at New Mexico State University since 1992.
-He is an active board member of the Mesilla Valley Fly Fishers and started the Gila/Rio Grande Chapter of Trout Unlimited in 2010 with a strong commitment to our native Gila and Rio Grande Cutthroat Trout
+He is an active board member of the Mesilla Valley Fly Fishers and is the founder and president of the Gila/Rio Grande Chapter of Trout Unlimited.
+Since 2010, the chapter has had a strong commitment to our native Gila and Rio Grande Cutthroat Trout.

 Allen has been working as a professional archaeologist in the Southwest and Rocky Mountains since the early 1990s.
 A skilled replicator of ancient artifacts, his replicas are used in classrooms, colleges, and universities, and his work has appeared on the television show Mythbusters.

 Doug Dexter has been riding horses since he was in junior high.
 A member of the Gila Chapter of Back Country Horsemen of New Mexico, he enjoys recreational trips into the Gila National Forest and also works to maintain trails for the benefi t of riders and hikers.

 Sinjin Eberle, based in Durango, Colorado, is the Intermountain West Communications Director for the national nonprofit, American Rivers.

 Tony Estrada is a Navajo filmmaker who started in the industry as an assistant director on indie features and shorts.
 Now he directs and produces original content through his New Mexico-based production company, Wild Horse Films.

 Mike Fugagli is an ornithologist and naturalist with extensive experience in documenting and tagging birds in the Gila Valley